-decommissioning (déclassement) Those actions taken to retire a licensed facility permanently from service and render it to a predetermined end-state condition. deep geologic repository (dépôt géologique en profondeur [DGP]) See deep geological repository. deep geological repository (DGR) (dépôt géologique en profondeur [DGP]) A facility where radioactive waste is placed in a deep, stable geological formation (usually several hundred metres or more below the surface).
+decommissioning (déclassement) Administrative and technical actions taken to allow the removal of some or all of the regulatory controls from a facility, location or site where nuclear substances are managed, used, possessed or stored.
+Note: Decommissioning actions are the procedures, processes and work activities (such as storage with surveillance, decontamination, dismantling or cleanup) that are taken to retire a facility, location or site from service with due regard for the health and safety of people and the environment.
+For disposal facilities, with the exception of ancillary facilities, the term "closure" instead of "decommissioning" is used.
+See also cleanup activities; decontamination; dismantle; storage with surveillance. decontamination (décontamination) The complete or partial removal of contamination by a deliberate physical, chemical or biological process. deep geologic repository (dépôt géologique en profondeur [DGP]) See deep geological repository. deep geological repository (DGR) (dépôt géologique en profondeur [DGP]) A facility where radioactive waste is placed in a deep, stable geological formation (usually several hundred metres or more below the surface).
 The facility is engineered to isolate and contain radioactive waste to provide the long-term isolation of nuclear substances from the biosphere.
-Also called deep geologic repository. defence in depth (défense en profondeur) A hierarchical deployment of different levels of diverse equipment and procedures to prevent the escalation of anticipated operational occurrences and to maintain the effectiveness of physical barriers placed between a radiation source or radioactive material and workers, members of the public or the environment, in operational states and, for some barriers, in accident conditions. defined specifications (spécifications définies) The criteria that specify the capability or performance level that a structure, system or component of a nuclear power plant (NPP) must possess or attain so that the NPP can function effectively and reliably, in accordance with its safety targets.
+Also called deep geologic repository.
+See also isolation. defence in depth (défense en profondeur) A hierarchical deployment of different levels of diverse equipment and procedures to prevent the escalation of anticipated operational occurrences and to maintain the effectiveness of physical barriers placed between a radiation source or radioactive material and workers, members of the public or the environment, in operational states and, for some barriers, in accident conditions. defined specifications (spécifications définies) The criteria that specify the capability or performance level that a structure, system or component of a nuclear power plant (NPP) must possess or attain so that the NPP can function effectively and reliably, in accordance with its safety targets.
 These criteria are set out in an NPP's version-controlled documents or licensee documents requiring notification of change.
 Note: This definition applies specifically to NPP reporting requirements. degraded state (état dégradé) The state of a structure, system or component such that it exhibits reduced performance but can still be declared available according to specified success criteria. delayed hydride cracking (fissuration par hydruration retardée) A crack initiation and growth mechanism that may occur when certain hydride-forming materials are exposed to hydrogen and stress.
 For example, in CANDU pressure tubes, the zirconium alloy of the pressure tubes is a susceptible material and is exposed to hydrogen in solution. deleterious substance (substance nocive) Means: